tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/create_bodies/creating_modifying_bodies.rst

 One crucial downside of adding bodies to an existing ``SystemOfBodies`` is that the dependencies between the bodies can only go in 'one direction': the newly added body may depend on the existing bodies, but the existing bodies can typically not be updated to depend on the newly added body.

 .. warning::
    The (semi-)manual creation of bodies, or the modification of environment models of existing bodies, is *not* the recommended approach to take.
-Unless you have a good reason to take this approach (such as those listed above), we recommend the creation of bodies using :ref:`creation of body settings <create_celestial_body_settings>`
+Unless you have a good reason to take this approach (such as those listed above), we recommend the creation of bodies using :ref:`creation of body settings <creation_celestial_body_settings>`

 The first step is to add an empty :class:`~tudatpy.numerical_simulation.environment.Body` object to the existing